 First stop was at the harbour point, where there are many tourists taking the yachts and other water sports.
 In this area, you can see many restaurants, pubs and coffee shops; just a perfect place to unwind and be comfortable with grand majestic view of the harbour.

-At the Charles Fort, you’d be amazed by its significant military history.
-The impressive fortifications of Charles Fort and James Fort guard the narrow entrance from the sea – giving clues to its rich history.
+At the Charles Fort, you’d be amazed by its stunning sights.
+This impressive star-shaped fortifications of Charles Fort and James Fort guard the narrow entrance from the sea – giving clues to its rich history.
+It was built in the 17th century for military defensive purposes, and the seaside path along the Scilly Walk is both lovely and rewarding.